Jdickson96/Sparta-Global-Training-Code/3_C#_Further_OOP/Week_5-6_QFQ.md

 #### What effect does the await keyword have?

+The await operator suspends evaluation of the enclosing async method until the asynchronous operation represented by its operand completes.
+When the asynchronous operation completes, the await operator returns the result of the operation, if any.

 #### What is the naming convention for asynchronous methods?

+ The name of an async method, by convention, ends with an "Async" suffix.

 ### APIs

 #### What does API stand for?